oceanboy-3141/Token-game-1/README.md

-# 🎯 Token Synonym Game
+# 🎯 Token Quest

-A research game that explores whether Large Language Models place synonyms similarly in token space.
+A research game that explores whether Large Language Models place semantically similar words similarly in token space.

 ## 🔬 Research Purpose

 This game is designed to investigate **token ID clustering** - do words with similar meanings have similar token IDs in LLM tokenization schemes?
-Players guess synonyms while the game measures token ID distances, generating valuable research data.
+Players guess semantically related words while the game measures token ID distances, generating valuable research data.

 ## 🎮 How to Play

 1. **Target Word**: You'll see a word displayed on screen with its token ID
-2. **Your Goal**: Find a word that you think is similar/synonymous
+2. **Your Goal**: Find a word that you think is semantically related
 3. **Scoring**: Get points based on how close your word's token ID is to the target's token ID
 4. **Research**: Your guesses help us understand semantic clustering in tokenization!